 Flying Qantas Business Class between Sydney/Brisbane and Los Angeles has increased from 70,000 to 75,000 miles, whilst flying from Melbourne has increased from 85,000 to 90,000 miles.

-Finally, flying American Airlines or British Airways Business Class between London and New York will now set you back 50,000 miles instead of 5,000 les before.
+Finally, flying American Airlines or British Airways Business Class between London and New York will now set you back 50,000 miles (also increased to 61,000 in late September 2019) instead of 5,000 less before.

 Decreasing in price: three partner sweet spots